au-ts/camkes_to_microkit_guide/guide.md

 }
 ```

-and the seL4CP way of defining a system:
+and the Microkit way of defining a system:
 ```xml
 <system>
 <!-- also your stuff -->